-University Hospitals Birmingham NHS Foundation Trust (UHB) is recognised as one of the leading research hospitals in Europe.
+University Hospitals Birmingham NHS Foundation Trust (UHB) is recognised as home of one of the leading research hospitals in Europe.
 We employ more than 20,000 staff and run the largest single-site hospital in the country, Queen Elizabeth Hospital Birmingham.

-As a leading research hospital we are committed to protecting the privacy and security of your personal information.
+We are committed to protecting the privacy and security of your personal information.
 We are registered with the Information Commissioner’s Office (ICO) to process personal and special category information under registration number Z5568104.